termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 1. It was written with an API first approach
-2. It was written in python (a language that I am least uncomfortable in)
+2. It was written in python (a language that I am least uncomfortable in :) )

 I forked the repo and implemented the "Iterables" API, with a lot of guidance and support from Jathan.
-We have since internally used my implementation of NSoT, to prove out a few automation scenarios.
+We have since, internally, used my implementation of NSoT, to prove out quite a few automation scenarios.

 ## Iterables - A visualization:
 My implementation of the stateful variables, involves 2 tables.
 One table tracks the variable that needs to be iterated (vlans numbers, vif numbers etc, along with the increment value).
 The other table tracks all allocated values for a given variable.
 My good friend [Bobby Outlaw](https://www.linkedin.com/in/bobbyoutlaw) helped visualize the idea as follows: